 - Apply early before the application deadline.
 Not only will this enable you to compete for a larger number of available seats, but early applicants clearly demonstrate enthusiasm and intent to succeed.

 - Develop individual dialogue with the program faculty and our community of students/graduates.
-DMC social media channels such as Facebook, Twitter, and LinkedIn can facilitate these connections.

 - Use your personal statement to communicate your determination to be accepted into the program.
 Be sure to describe why attending the DMC program will support your career objectives.
-Keep in mind that the personal state can help the admissions committee really get to know who you are and why you want to earn your master’s degree.
+Keep in mind that the personal statement can help the admissions committee really get to know who you are and why you want to earn your master’s degree.

 Request letters of recommendation (optional) from individuals who can speak